kumahq/kuma-website/src/production/cp.md

 {% tip %}
 If you configure `kuma-cp` with a YAML file, make sure to provide only values that you want to override.
-Otherwise, upgrading Kuma might be harder, because you need to keep track of your changes when replacing this file on every upgrade.
+Otherwise, upgrading {{ site.mesh_product_name }} might be harder, because you need to keep track of your changes when replacing this file on every upgrade.
 {% endtip %}

 ## Inspecting the configuration